9 steps to finding angel investors for your business

-“It’s a vote of confidence that can help attract venture capital funding,” says Dominique Bélanger, Managing Partner, Co-Investments at BDC Capital.
+“It’s a vote of confidence that can help attract venture capital funding,” says Dominique Bélanger, Managing Partner, Growth Venture Co-investment Fund at BDC Capital.

 Navarro and Bélanger offered tips to keep in mind to increase your chances of finding angel investors and persuading them to fund your company.

 1. Make sure your company fits the profile